Masses of doubly heavy tetraquarks $QQ\bar{n}\bar{q}$ with $J^{P}=1^{+}$: Numerical analysis and discussions

-Similar analysis can apply to the strange partners $bb\bar{q}_{k}\bar{s}$ of the above tetraquarks, which gives rise to the weak decay widths listed in Table \uppercase\expandafter{\romannumeral2}.
-In both of Table I and II, a reasonable agreements of our work with that in Ref. [{4}] are achieved.
+Similar analysis applies to the strange partners $bb\bar{n}\bar{s}$ of the above tetraquarks, and one can then compute their decay widths in the channels $bb\bar{u}\bar{d}$/$bb\bar{n}\bar{n}$/$bb\bar{n}\bar{s} \bar{B}D \bar{B}D_{s}$ for the configurations with $J^{P} = 1^{+}$.
+The computed results are listed collectively in Table \uppercase\expandafter{\romannumeral2}, where all widths are of order of $10^{-13}$ GeV.
+In both of Tables I and II, the calculated results in Ref. [{4}] are also shown for comparison.